Hexao/motus/README.md

 Result:
 ```

-At this point, you must give it the anwser the motus game give you, something like "rybyybbb". 'r' for a correct char at the wright place, 'y' for a correct char at the wrong place and 'b' for an incorrect char.
-Then, it will continue:
+At this point, you have to input the answer given by the game, something like "rybyybbb". 'r' for a correct character at the right place, 'y' for a correct character at the wrong place and 'b' for an incorrect character.
+Then, it will continue until the correct word is found:

 ```sh
 $ cargo r -r -- b7